TheArturthur/CoppermindScraper/Cosmere/Mythica.md

 ### Page 27
->“*Yelig-nar had great powers, perhaps the powers of all the surges compounded into one.
+>“*Yelig-nar had great powers, perhaps the powers of all the Surges compounded into one.
 He could transform any Voidbringer into an extremely dangerous enemy.
 Curiously, three legends I found mention swallowing a gemstone to engage this process.*”
 \-Hessi's Mythica, page 27[19]